Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Introduction

-Our analysis exhibits three characteristics that distinguish it from previous work: \begin{itemize}[itemsep=0.5pt, parsep=0.5pt, topsep=0.5pt] \item \textbf{Comprehensive}: We cover a diverse range of aspects of distribution shifts and AI safety, providing a more comprehensive discussion of the relationship between these two fields. \item \textbf{One-to-one aligned}: We directly align each specific distribution shift cause with relevant concrete AI safety issues to enable a clear, one-to-one comparison. \item \textbf{Mathematically grounded}: The connections we identify are rooted in rigorous mathematical relationships, which guide our subsequent review of the literature. \end{itemize}
+Our analysis exhibits three characteristics that distinguish it from previous work: \begin{itemize}[itemsep=0.5pt, parsep=0.5pt, topsep=0.5pt] \item \textbf{Comprehensive}: We cover a diverse range of aspects of distribution shifts and AI safety, providing a more comprehensive discussion of the relationship between these two fields than previous specialized surveys. \item \textbf{One-to-one aligned}: We directly align each specific distribution shift cause with relevant concrete AI safety issues to enable a clear, one-to-one comparison.
+The comparison leads to actionable future directions. \item \textbf{Mathematically grounded}: The connections we identify are rooted in rigorous mathematical relationships, as shown in the ``Definition-Level Connection'' boxes, which guide our subsequent review of the literature. \end{itemize}

 Building on these features, our work reveals two key relationships between distribution shifts and AI safety.
-First, methods addressing a specific cause of distribution shift can achieve a concrete AI safety goal (indicated by dashed arrows in Figure \ref{fig:Connection All}).
+First, methods addressing a specific cause of distribution shift can achieve a concrete AI safety goal (indicated by one-directional arrows in Figure \ref{fig:Connection All}).
 Second, methods designed for a specific distribution shift cause and a concrete AI safety issue can be mutually adapted because of their definitional consistency (indicated by bidirectional solid arrows in Figure \ref{fig:Connection All}).
 These two types of connections highlight shared research interests and create opportunities for methodological exchange across distribution shift and AI safety.
 Our findings establish a more unified perspective on distribution shifts and AI safety, fostering closer collaboration between these two research communities.